Type above and press Enter to search. Press Esc to cancel.

 Touch

-Remember to give your customers the ability to touch, feel and test out whatever you’re selling.
+Remember to give your customers the ability to touch, feel, and test whatever you sell.

-Perhaps the most widely-known example of a retailer that leverages touch is Apple.
+Perhaps the most widely known example of a retailer that leverages touch is Apple.
 Each of their products are featured on an open display and ready to be used by customers.
 This helps customers foster a sense of ownership over the product they’re using and increases the probability that they’ll buy it.
+Experience-driven retail environments such as these are powerful—even when you’re not hosting an event.

 Smell